-What will the tax bracket be in retirement?
+What is the expected tax bracket in retirement?

 If an investor expects their tax bracket in retirement to be higher than it is today (or if they anticipate that tax rates will increase in the future), a Roth conversion may be the right choice.
-The benefits of paying current taxes at conversion may more than offset the opportunity costs of paying the taxes upfront.
+The benefits of tax-free withdrawals later may more than offset the opportunity costs of paying the taxes upfront.